 As you seem to be the one in charge of family affairs at this point, I suggest you have a meeting with your brothers to discuss the situation.

 I would not start out by telling them all that they are doing which is wrong as that would put them on the defense.
-Instead, ask them what they dream for in life, what they would like to do with their future.
+Instead, ask them what they dream of in life, what they would like to do with their future.
 In sha’ Allah, this may open up a dialogue concerning future plans which can lead to concrete discussions on how they may attain their goals.

 Often times, when young adults live in poverty (you stated your family was on welfare), some members of the family, especially the males, may develop a self-defeatist attitude.
 This means a persistent pattern of behavior detrimental to the self, including being drawn to problematic situations or relationships and failing to accomplish tasks crucial to life objectives.

-It is this attitude which causes the most damage in families.
+It is this attitude that causes the most damage in families.
 It affects the whole of the family.
 Instead of taking on responsibilities, the person just gives up or gets involved in counter-productive activities as an escape (such as playing videos all day).

 While you did not say if your family immigrated to Canada or not, if so, there may also be issues with assimilation into your new country’s culture.
 In any case, your family needs intervention to thrive.
 It seems as if you are the one to initiate it, sister, as your parents do not want to as you stated.